-If the TROVIS 5570 Room Panel is to be used, the following additional configurations must he made.
+If the TROVIS 5570 Room Panel is to be used, the following additional configurations must be made:

-Device bus 0 CO7 -> F01 - 1; device bus address TROVIS 5570 Room Panel in RK1 0 CO7 -> F03 - 1; device bus address TROVIS 5570 Room Panel in RK2 0 CO7 -> F04 - 1; device bus address TROVIS 5570 Room Panel in RK3 0 CO7 -> F05 - 1; device bus address
+Device bus 0 CO7 -> F01 - 1; device bus address TROVIS 5570 Room Panel in Rk1 0 CO7 -> F03 - 1; device bus address TROVIS 5570 Room Panel in Rk2 2 0 CO7 -> F04 - 1; device bus address TROVIS 5570 Room Panel in Rk3 3 0 CO7 -> F05 - 1; device bus address

-Note: The Day set point adjusted via the rotary switch remains unaffected by set point corrections performed at the room panel.
+Note: The Day set point adjusted using the rotary switch remains unaffected by a set point corrections performed at the room panel.
 Only the calculated flow temperature set point or the room temperature set point (for flash adaptation) are adjusted accordingly.
 The evaluation of a room temperature sensor connected to the terminals RF is not possible for this control circuit when a TROVIS 5570 Room Panel is configured.